foodbayinc/dollaride/dollaride-it-integrations-proposal-summary.md

+---
+marp: true
+---

 # Dollaride IT Integrations – Executive Summary

 **Objective:**
 Transform Dollaride's operations and project delivery by integrating AI and modern IT solutions across key business areas, ensuring faster execution, better decision-making, and a strong competitive edge.
+Internal data insights generation and management to aid decision making and strenghten execution within the team.
+Improvement of business muscle memory by decentralizing information and creating visibility across teams
 ---

 ## Key Initiatives